-The Green Bay Packers turned some heads after the mid-season axing of long time head coach Mike McCarthy.
-Even though the Packers enjoyed a ton of success over his 13 year tenure in Green Bay, McCarthy’s play calling and decision-making were questioned constantly.
-After a very disappointing start to the season the Packers were in must-win territory against the NFL worst 2-9 Cardinals and in front of their home crowd played their worst game of the season in a 20-17 home loss.
+The Green Bay Packers turned some heads after the mid-season axing of longtime head coach Mike McCarthy.
+Even though the Packers enjoyed a ton of success over his 13-year tenure in Green Bay, McCarthy’s play calling and decision-making were questioned constantly.
+After a very disappointing start to the season, the Packers were in must-win territory against the NFL worst 2-9 Cardinals and in front of their home crowd, they played their worst game of the season and suffered a 20-17 home loss.

 By now you should be familiar with Lafleur’s coaching past, spending time with the Redskins (QB Coach), Falcons (QB Coach), Rams (OC), and Titans (OC).
 Plenty has been spoken about what Lafleur has done in the past, now, I want to use that info and see how it can be implemented in this explosive Packers offense.

 You really started to see him use that a lot more once he became the Rams OC in 2017.
-The Rams used the 11 personnel (1 RB, 1 TE, 3 WR) a league high 81% of the time.
-What made that offense so effective was how they used that same personnel play after play and defenses couldn’t stop them.
+The Rams used the 11 personnel (1 RB, 1 TE, 3 WR) a league-high 81% of the time.
+What made that offense so effective was how they used that same personnel play after play and defenses simply couldn’t stop them.

 After such an incredible 2017 season with the Rams, Lafleur had plenty of teams dying to meet with him, including a few head coaching interviews.
 Eventually, Lafleur settled on becoming the Titans offensive coordinator in large part for the opportunity to call plays for the first time in his career.